Judith Ackland Biography

 Judith Ackland 1892–1971

-Judith Ackland’s delicate watercolour landscapes and technically precise portrait skills are apparent in many of the works held by the Burton at Bideford, but also in the many sketchbooks within the archive.
+Judith Ackland painted delicate watercolour landscapes and her technically precise portrait skills are apparent in many of the works held by the Burton at Bideford, but also in the many sketchbooks within the archive.
 Sketchbooks show delicate and meticulous pencil portraits of both friends, family and neighbours, as well as characters for many book covers and draft illustrations.

 During the 1929 exhibition Snowdon, by the Pen-Y Gwryd Track and Mountain Lake, North Wales were selected and show how much painting tours with Mary Stella Edwards were influencing her work.
 Her last selection in 1932 saw the more local painting In Cheddar Gorge exhibited which was also, in the same year, exhibited at an exhibition in the Public Art Galleries, Brighton.

-Judith Ackland travelled on sketching and painting tour with Mary Stella Edwards, on several occasions, mostly before the outbreak of the second World War.
+Judith Ackland travelled on sketching and painting tours with Mary Stella Edwards, on several occasions, mostly before the outbreak of the Second World War.
 The archive shows photographs of Judith painting in full weather gear, as well as climbing up mountains – both in Wales and the Lake District.

 Before her death in 1971, Judith and Mary exhibited multiple times at many shows in London, including the New English Art Club, the Alpine Club and Society of Women Artists and many others.
 Watercolours exhibited by Judith included images from sketching tours, but more often included local views like Clovelly Quay or Summer Afternoon N Devon.